subhasankarsahu/Project-Stream-Core/README.md

 # StreamCore

-A backend service for a video-sharing platform built with Node.js, Express.js, MongoDB, and Cloudinary.

-StreamCore was developed as a hands-on learning project to explore how modern backend systems are designed and implemented.
-The project focuses on authentication, media management, user interactions, and scalable API architecture while following industry-standard development practices.
+StreamCore is a full-stack video sharing platform built to explore and implement modern web application architecture.
+The project focuses primarily on backend engineering concepts such as authentication, authorization, media handling, API design, database relationships, and scalable application structure, while also providing a complete React-based frontend experience.

+The goal of this project was to move beyond tutorial-level CRUD applications and gain hands-on experience building a production-style backend system with real-world patterns and workflows.

 ---

 ## Overview

-StreamCore provides the backend infrastructure required for a video-sharing platform.
-It exposes RESTful APIs for user management, video publishing, subscriptions, playlists, comments, likes, and creator analytics.

-The primary goal of this project was to gain practical experience building a production-style backend application while understanding how different components of a modern web platform interact.
+StreamCore provides the core functionality expected from a modern video platform:

+* User authentication and account management
+* Video upload and management
+* Channel subscriptions
+* Comments and likes
+* Playlists
+* User activity tracking
+* Creator dashboard and analytics
+* Media storage and delivery

+The application follows a modular architecture with a clear separation of concerns between routes, controllers, middleware, services, and data models.

 ---